jinyu121/video2frame/README.md

                               2: Randomly sample n frames
                               3: Mod mode
       --sample SAMPLE       Parameter of sample mode
-      -t THREADS, --threads THREADS
-                            Number of threads
+      --threads THREADS     Number of threads
-      -nrm, --not_remove    Do not delete tmp files at last
+      --not_remove          Do not delete tmp files at last
     ```

 ## Tools